 On the choice of deposit models

-In east-central Alaska and nearby parts of southwestern, west-central, and south-central Alaska, carbonate rocks that are locally intruded by small felsic plutons may host polymetallic replacement deposits as described by Morris (1986).
+In west-central Alaska and nearby parts of southwestern, east-central, and south-central Alaska, carbonate rocks that are locally intruded by small felsic plutons may host polymetallic replacement deposits as described by Morris (1986).

 On the delineation of permissive tracts

-The areas permissive for polymetallic replacement deposits are defined by Paleozoic carbonate rocks, belonging to the Nixon Fork and Minchumina terranes (Patton and others, 1994), that are locally intruded by Late Cretaceous and Tertiary plutons.
-This tract is a continuation of adjacent tracts in southwestern, west-central, and south-central Alaska.
+The area permissive for polymetallic replacement deposits is defined by Paleozoic carbonate rocks and carbonate-bearing units that are locally intruded by Late Cretaceous and Tertiary plutons.
+The permissive area lies in the Ruby and Medfra quadrangles and forms part of the Nixon Fork and Minchumina terranes (Patton and others, 1994).
+This tract is a continuation of adjacent tracts in southwestern, east-central, and south-central Alaska.

 Important examples of this type of deposit

 No examples of polymetallic replacement deposits are known in this tract.

 Morris, H.T., 1986, Descriptive model of polymetallic replacement deposits, in Cox, D.P., and Singer, D.A., eds., Mineral deposit models: U.S. Geological Survey Bulletin 1693, p.
 99-100.

 Patton, W.W., Jr., Box, S.E., Moll-Stalcup, E.J., and Miller, T.P., 1994, Geology of west-central Alaska, in Plafker, George, and Berg, H.C., eds., The Geology of Alaska: Boulder, Colorado, Geological Society of America, The Geology of North America, v.
 G-1, p.
 241-269.